Transport, Communications & Weather

 All taxi cabs are privately owned and standard rates apply throughout the island.
 Be sure to ask the price and make sure you know if you have been quoted in US$ or EC$.
 The fare is the same for 1-4 persons, then an addition for extra persons and for one way transfer only.

 If your trip is to some remote place or you need a pick up late at night take the drivers mobile number.
-A safe and secure way to book a taxi is through www.tripservice.me. the mobile phone app offers a quick and easy taxi booking service with driver profile available and function of monitoring the driver as he approaches.
+If you are missing Uber, try PayCab, the mobile phone app offers a quick and easy taxi booking service.

 WE DRIVE ON THE LEFT